-Unlike some cities, Bowman isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bowman are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bowman is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bowman is a city of service providers, professionals, and managers.
 There are especially a lot of people living in Bowman who work in healthcare (12.30%), management occupations (10.41%), and office and administrative support (8.52%).

 Also of interest is that Bowman has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Bowman’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Bowman’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bowman has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bowman has few renters and college students.
 But the biggest reason it is quieter in Bowman than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bowman may be for you.